Madd Fari Rules in Tajweed: Extended Elongation Guide

 Advanced Considerations

-• Speed adaptation: Duration remains 4-6 counts regardless of recitation speed
+• Speed adaptation: Duration stays relatively 4–6 counts regardless of recitation speed.

 Quick Reference Guide